awsdocs/aws-iot-docs/developerguide/security-best-practices.md

 You can use [AWS IoT Device Defender](https://aws.amazon.com/iot-device-defender/) to identify overly permissive AWS IoT and IAM policies\.
 AWS IoT Device Defender also provides an audit check that notifies you if multiple devices in your fleet are connecting to the AWS IoT message broker using the same client ID\.

+You can use AWS IoT Device Advisor to validate that your devices can reliably connect to AWS IoT Core and follow security best practices\.

 ### See also<a name="mqtt-security-see-also"></a>

 + [AWS IoT Core](https://aws.amazon.com/iot-core/)
 + [AWS IoT's Security Features](authentication.md)
 + [AWS IoT Core policy variables](iot-policy-variables.md)